VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

     pre_ms_relax_num_steps = 100
 ```

+Note that you should not copy these code blocks.
+They are already in your *inlist_project*.
+Instead, you need to comment out these lines by yourself!
 We also no longer need to save the model at the end of the run,
 meaning that we can also delete or comment out the following lines: